African armyworm: Adults

 Adults emerge in 7 to 10 days and can live up to 14 days.
 The moths migrate over hundreds of kilometers from their emergence sites to their oviposition sites.
 This migration often causes outbreaks to occur suddenly in areas that were previously free of the pests.
 While polyphenism is observed in the larvae, the two phases lead to indistinguishable S. exempta adults.
 However, the two larval phases go on to display different migratory behavior.
 The gregaria larvae tend to produce adults that travel longer and further during the migration period.

-The adult moth wingspan is between 20–37 mm, with dull gray-brown forewings and off-white hindwings with visible veins.
+The adult moth wingspan is between 20 and 37 mm, with dull gray-brown forewings and off-white hindwings with visible veins.
 Females and males can be distinguished by the number of bristles on their frenulum, where males have a single bristle while females have multiple.
 Females are also identifiable due to their racquet-shaped abdomen tip and black scales.
 Males have been observed to mature earlier than females.